-This configuration selection determines what will happens to the level of the selected feedthrough source when the interpret 1 function is active.
+This configuration selection determines what will happens to the level of the selected feedthrough source(s) when the dim function is active.
+Depending on the unit's configuration, dim can be active when the interpret 1 button is pressed or the button is pressed and the VOX function detects voice activity.

-0 dB: Selecting this choice would cause no level change to take place.
+0 dB: Selecting this choice would cause no level change to take place when dim is active.

-Selecting one of the four numeric dB values will cause the feedthrough source to be attenuated (reduced in level) by the selected amount when interpret 1 is active.
-Full Mute: Selecting this choice will cause the feed-through audio source to be fully attenuated (muted) when the interpret 1 function is active.
+5 dB, 10 dB, 15 dB, 20 dB: Selecting one of these four numeric dB values will cause the feedthrough source(s) to be attenuated (reduced in level) by the selected amount when the dim function is active.

+Full Mute: Selecting this choice will cause the feed-through audio source(s) to be fully attenuated (muted) when the dim function is active.